 St Swithin’s, AshmanhaughOpen dawn to dusk.

-In a peaceful setting at the end of a cul de sac St Swithins boasts the smallest and shortest of all the Norfolk round towers.
+In a peaceful setting at the end of a cul-de-sac, St Swithin's boasts the smallest and shortest of all the Norfolk round towers.
 Although part of the Saxon tower remains, the church has undergone many alterations over the years.
-To note is the William Morris stained glass window in the chancel and the remains of a rood screen.
-A number of ancient bench ends have poppy heads, but of more interest is the carvings on wooden shields on the back pew dating from 1531.
+Of note is the William Morris stained glass window in the chancel and the remains of a rood screen.
+A number of medieval bench ends have poppy heads, but of more interest is the carvings on wooden shields on the back pew dating from 1531.
 On a poignant note in the southeast corner of the sanctuary lies the tomb of Honor Bacon who in 1591 died on the eve of her wedding day.
-Do come and visit it's a lovely little church although we could do with a bigger congregation.

 Incorrect information?
 Update this entry